TUW-GEO/ReconOri/dvlp/dvlp.md

 > 2. Optionally, test the generated sources using make test (or run tests from your IDE)
 > 3. Copy the entire directory containing your new plugin to the QGIS plugin directory (see Notes below)
 > 4. Test the plugin by enabling it in the QGIS plugin manager
-> 5. Customize it by editing the implementation file image_selection.py
+> 5. Customize it by editing the implementation file selorecon.py
 > 6. Create your own custom icon, replacing the default icon.png
-> 7. Modify your user interface by opening image_selection_dialog_base.ui in Qt Designer
+> 7. Modify your user interface by opening selorecon_dialog_base.ui in Qt Designer
 >
 > Notes:
 >